-I am an action researcher and senior lecturer in the Education department, teaching broadly on child health, child therapeutics, and services for children and families.
+I am an action researcher and senior lecturer in the School of Education, teaching broadly on child health, child therapeutics, and services for children and families.
+I am also the founder and director of The MyTime Project which supports children affected by parental imprisonment in the community.

 I began my career as a grass roots community worker in various socially deprived areas across Liverpool.
 I ran children and family centres, community arts projects and successfully raised £500,000 of ERDF monies to rebuild a dilapidated community building, a project I oversaw from planning to completion.